Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 This results in a range of cooking methods that lead to some amazing cuisine.

-Typically, this cuisine includes simple but flavorsome seasonings, which makes it popular with children.
+Typically, this cuisine includes simple but flavoursome seasonings, which makes it popular with children.

-Most menus in Croatia include pizza, burgers, chicken nuggets, pasta, and grilled meats, which are always safe bets for kids.
+Most menus in Croatia include pizza, burgers, chicken nuggets, pasta, and grilled meats, which are usually safe bets for kids.

 Some popular Croatian dishes include:

-If your kids love fresh seafood, this is the place
+If your kids love fresh seafood, Croatia is the place.

 Coastal Croatia is most famous for its seafood, which is often caught fresh from the Adriatic Sea.

-Dishes like grilled fish, calamari, and mussels are popular in coastal towns and cities like Zadar and Split.
+Dishes like grilled fish, calamari, and mussels are popular in coastal towns and cities like Zadar and Split, and of course on the Dalmatian islands.
 However, it’s important to take note that fish is usually served whole.

 Croatian chefs are friendly and responsive to requests, especially with kids.
 So, you might ask them to remove the fish head in the kitchen (if your kid is the nothing-with-eyes type).